-Sumac berries are also useful dried for seasoning.
+Sumac berries are also useful dried for seasoning; if you have smooth (rhus glabra) or shining sumac (rhus copallinum) they may be preferable for this.
+(But people use staghorn too..)
 You have to sift out the seeds from the ground berries and discard the seeds.
+You’re left with a red, velvety fuzz – a lemony spice.
 You can use sumac spice for cooking, perhaps as a rub for lamb, fish or chicken.
 It’s also a treat sprinkled on hummus.
-In middle eastern cooking, it’s a prime ingredient in the spice mix za’atar.
+In middle eastern cooking, a sumac from their neck of the woods is a prime ingredient in the spice mix za’atar.
 Birds like grosbeaks and ruffed grouse will eat the berries in the winter as a starvation food.

 The peeled shoots, tips of new branches and suckers are also edible.
 However, I found them – young and old alike – far too fibrous and not at all sweet as I’ve heard from one source.
 Perhaps he was eating a different variety.
 The general consensus is that this part of the sumac is a starvation food.
 The white-tailed deer, moose and cotton-tailed rabbits here like it, however, and can take a nap in it’s cover after their meal.
 Can you spot the buck in the picture below?

 Medicinal Uses of Staghorn Sumac

 Staghorn sumac is primarily said to support these body systems:

 Medicinal tags include Antiseptic and Astringent.
 See Medicinal tag key for more information.